 Rising Protection Claims and Backlog

-These new cases simply added to the lengthy backlog of pending claims, undermining the integrity of the asylum system.
+These new cases added to the lengthy backlog of pending claims, undermining the integrity of the asylum system.
 They delay the grant of asylum to individuals who are legitimately fleeing persecution and have valid claims.
 Further, such delays are a pull factor for illegal immigration.
 By providing protection from removal, they create an incentive for those without lawful status to enter and remain in the United States.
-Asylum applicants also may obtain employment authorization after their asylum applications have been pending for six months, creating an incentive to file frivolous or fraudulent asylum applications.

 The increasing number of asylum claims also represents a cost to U.S. government benefits programs.
 While asylum applicants are not eligible for the Reception & Placement assistance offered to refugees and discussed in section III, those who have been granted asylum status under Section 208 of the INA are eligible for other assistance and services funded by the HHS Office of Refugee Resettlement (ORR).
 This is in addition to mainstream federal means-tested public benefits for which refugees and asylees are eligible, even ones otherwise unavailable to lawful permanent residents, as well as any other assistance they might receive under state law.
-For FY 2020, ORR predicts 45,600 asylees will be eligible for such assistance and services; for FY 2021, ORR predicts 48,000 asylees will be eligible.
+For FY 2021, ORR predicts 45,600 asylees will be eligible.

-DOJ continues to hire new immigration judges and support staff to reduce the case backlog in the immigration court system, which will include almost 475,000 pending asylum cases at the end of FY 2019.
-It has hired 150 new immigration judges since the beginning of FY 2018, and it continues to seek additional courtroom space to increase its adjudicatory capacity.
+DOJ continues to hire new immigration judges and support staff to reduce the case backlog in the immigration court system, which will include approximately 575,000 pending asylum cases at the end of FY 2020.
+It has hired 274 new immigration judges since the beginning of FY 2018, and it continues to seek additional courtroom space to increase its adjudicatory capacity.
 It has also implemented process improvements, such as the use of video teleconferencing, to maximize its existing adjudicatory capacity and ensure that the pending caseload does not increase at an even faster rate.